trueadm/ripple/README.md

 > We're working hard on getting an online playgroud available.
 Watch this space!

-You can try Ripple now by using our basic Vite template by running these commands in your terminal:
+You can try Ripple now by using our basic Vite template either via [StackBlitz](https://stackblitz.com/github/trueadm/ripple/tree/main/templates/basic), or by running these commands in your terminal:

 ```bash
 npx degit trueadm/ripple/templates/basic my-app